In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Working in batches if needed, add the chard, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 4 minutes.
 Add more oil between batches if needed.
-Remove from the heat, stir in the preserved lemon peel, and season to taste with salt and pepper.
-Transfer the chard to a medium bowl and cover to keep warm.
+Transfer the chard to a medium bowl, stir in the lemon zest and 1 tablespoon [2 TBL] lemon juice, and season to taste with salt and pepper; cover to keep warm.
 Do not clean the pan.
 While the chard is cooking, prepare the remaining ingredients.

 Prep the remaining ingredients; cook the chickpeas

 - Peel and thinly slice enough onion to measure 1 cup [1½ cups].

 In the same pan used for the chard, warm 2 to 4 teaspoons oil over medium-high heat until hot but not smoking.
 Add the onion and Moroccan spice blend, season with salt and pepper, and cook, stirring occasionally, until fragrant and the onion starts to soften, 2 to 3 minutes.